this-mitziqu/Flixster/README.md

 **Flixster** is a movie browsing app that...
 [TODO]

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are able to see a customized app icon and launch screen
+- [x] Users are able to see a customized app icon and launch screen
-- [ ] Your app should work for any screen size and orientation using AutoLayout constraints
+- [x] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
+  - [x] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
-- [ ] Displays at least 5 different movies in a table view
+- [x] Displays at least 5 different movies in a table view
-- [ ] Can tap into detail view of movie with a full description, backdrop image, and title
+- [x] Can tap into detail view of movie with a full description, backdrop image, and title

 The following **optional** features are implemented:

-- [ ] Unique UI changes, such as background, font/color changes, etc.
+- [x] Unique UI changes, such as background, font/color changes, etc.
 - [ ] User implements a collection view
 - [ ] User implemenets tab bar controller with at least two screens